jeffwilliams/quartz-flow/README.md

 QuartzFlow -- A Web-based Bittorrent Client
 ===========================================

-A Web-based Bittorrent client that runs under Sinatra.
+A Web-based Bittorrent client.

 QuartzFlow runs as a standalone application which contains a web-server.
-For the rubyists, it uses Sinatra.
+For those familiar with ruby, it uses Sinatra to run as a webserver.

 Installation